NCAR/DART/docs/pages/Getting_Started.md

 > cd models/lorenz_63/work
 > ./quickbuild.csh

-If it compiles, *:tada:*  If not, see the next section for more information.
+If quickbuild does not finish successfully, follow the more detailed DART setup description.
-Run this series of commands to do a very basic test:
+If quickbuild finishes successfully, run this series of commands to do a very basic test:

 > ./perfect_model_obs
 > ./filter

-If that runs, *:tada:* again!
 Finally, if you have Matlab installed on your system add '$DARTHOME/diagnostics/matlab' to your matlab search path with the command